 In the nature of things, too, under military regulations, I might say that badges of societies such as ours cannot be worn with the uniform except when you are in attendance of the functions of that particular society whose badges you wear.
 Therefore, I say again this concerns a very limited number of us and on a very limited number of occasions, under army regulations, which we are talking about.
 But I have sympathy with the desire of any brother or anybody else who wishes to deck himself out-that's human nature.
-Therefore, Commander-in-Chief, in amendment to the resolution before the house I offer this as a substitute: That the Commandery-in-Chief authorize any brother to wear any miniature of any existing badge if he can procure it himself, without going to the Commandery-in-Chief.
+Therefore, Commander-in-Chief, in amendment to the resolution before the house I offer this as a substitute: That the Commandery-in-Chief authorize any brother to wear any miniature of any existing the procure it himself, without going to the Commandery-in-Chief.

-Commander-in-Chief Anderson: Why not the motion before the house as to whether or not we want this badge?
-If you want it, you will vote yes, and if you don't want it you will vote no. All in favor will say "Aye," and all opposed will say "No." Question called for. will say "Aye," and all opposed will say "No." Question called for.
-All those in favor of having these miniature badges will say "Aye."
-All opposed will say "No." I shall have to rule that the vote is carried.
+Commander-in-Chief Anderson: Why not the motion before the house as to whether or not we want this want it, you will vote yes, and if you don't want it you will vote no. All in favor will say "Aye," and all opposed will say "Ouestion called forwill say "Aye," and all opposed will say "Aye," all those in favor of having these miniature badges will say "Aye."
+All opposed will say "No." I shall have to that the vote is carried.

-.
-Past Commander-in-Chief Grant: Commander-in-Chief, I object to the way the question is put.
+Past Commander-in-Chief Grant: Commander-in-Chief, I object

+to the way the question is put.
 The way the question was put presupposes that the Commandery-in-Chief shall prepare them.

-Commander-in-Chief, we didn't Past Commander-in-Chief Church: understand your ruling.
+Past Commander-in-Chief Church: Commander-in-Chief, we didn't understand your ruling.